Azure DevOps Services vs. Azure DevOps Server

 Azure DevOps Services is the cloud offering that provides a scalable, reliable, and globally available hosted service.
 It's backed by a 99.9% SLA, monitored by our 24/7 operations team, and available in local data centers around the world.

 Azure DevOps Server is the on-premises offering that's built on a SQL Server back end.
-Companies usually choose this when they need their data to stay within their network or when they want access to SQL Server reporting services that integrate with Azure DevOps data and tools.
+Companies usually choose on-premises when they need their data to stay within their network or when they want access to SQL Server reporting services that integrate with Azure DevOps data and tools.

 Although both offerings provide the same essential services, compared with Azure DevOps Server, Azure DevOps Services offers the following added benefits:

-- Simplified server management
+- Simplified server management.

 - Immediate access to the latest and greatest features

-- Improved connectivity with remote sites
+- Improved connectivity with remote sites.

 - A transition from capital expenditures (servers and the like) to operational expenditures (subscriptions).